ElementalBrian/AirsignerRelay/README.md

 # Welcome to Airsigner!
 This auction system allows whitelisted MEV searchers to place silent bids for the right to use a certain bundle of oracle updates that they retrieve from a data provider via a signed message through an HTTP endpoint.

 ## Airsigner Execution

-### The Airsigner Execution piece runs on at data provider and is responsible for signing bundles of bids that it receives from the Airsigner Relay, which is another execution running externally buy a trusted party or in the future a network of nodes operating in a decentralized manner.
+### The Airsigner Execution piece runs at the data provider and is responsible for signing bundles of bids that it receives from the Airsigner Relay, which is another execution running externally by a trusted party, or in the future a network of nodes operating in a decentralized manner.

 ### Start Airsigner Execution like so:
 ```